John Bingham, 7th Earl of Lucan: Investigation

 By the time Detective Chief Superintendent Roy Ranson arrived at Lower Belgrave Street early on 8 November, the divisional surgeon had pronounced Rivett dead, and forensic officers and photographers had been called to the property.
-Other than the front door, which the first two officers on the scene had kicked in, there was no sign of a forced entry.
+The first two officers on the scene had discovered the front door had been kicked in, with no other signs of a forced entry.
 A bloodstained towel was found in Veronica's first-floor bedroom.
 The area around the top of the basement staircase was heavily bloodstained.

 A bloodstained lead pipe lay on the floor.
 Pictures hanging from the staircase walls were askew and a metal banister rail was damaged.
 At the foot of the stairs, two cups and saucers lay in a pool of blood.
-Rivett's arm protruded from the canvas sack, which lay in a slowly expanding pool of blood.
+Rivett's arm protruded from a canvas sack, which lay in a slowly expanding pool of blood.
 The light fitting at the bottom of the stairs was missing its bulb; one was noted nearby, on a chair.
 Blood was also found on various leaves in the adjoining rear garden.

 Officers also searched 5 Eaton Row, into which Lucan had moved early in 1973, interviewed his mother, whom he had called to take the children to her home in St John's Wood, and searched his last address at 72a Elizabeth Street.
 Nothing untoward was found; on the bed, a suit and shirt lay alongside a book on Greek shipping millionaires, and Lucan's wallet, car keys, money, driving licence, handkerchief and spectacles were on a bedside table.
 His passport was in a drawer and his blue Mercedes-Benz parked outside, its engine cold and its battery flat.

 Ranson then visited Lady Lucan at St George's Hospital.
 Although heavily sedated, she was able to describe what had happened to her.
 A police officer was left to guard her should her assailant return.
 Rivett's body was taken to the mortuary, and a search was undertaken of all local basement areas and gardens, skips and open spaces.

 After removing her corpse from the canvas sack and beginning the post mortem examination, pathologist Keith Simpson told Ranson he was certain that Rivett had been killed before her body was placed in the sack, and that in his opinion the lead pipe found at the scene could be the murder weapon.
 Her estranged husband, Roger, had an alibi for the night concerned and was eliminated from police inquiries.
 Other male friends and boyfriends were questioned and discounted as suspects.
 Rivett's parents confirmed that she had a good working relationship with Lady Lucan and was extremely fond of the children.
 Meanwhile, Lucan had yet to make an appearance, and so his description was circulated to police forces across the country.
 Newspapers and television stations were told only that Lucan was wanted by the police for questioning.